Lynn Malerba: Career

 Malerba began her nursing career at Hartford Hospital before joining Lawrence + Memorial Hospital in New London, Connecticut, where she advanced to lead the cardiology and pulmonary services departments.
-Her experience in healthcare management laid a foundation for her later roles in tribal governance and public health advocacy..
+Her experience in healthcare management laid a foundation for her later roles in tribal governance and public health advocacy.

-Within the Mohegan Tribe, Malerba has held multiple leadership positions, including chairperson of the tribal council and executive director of the tribe’s Health and Human Services Department.
-On August 15, 2010, she was unanimously selected as the 18th lifetime chief of the Mohegan Tribe, becoming the first woman in modern history to hold this prestigious role.
+Within the Mohegan Tribe, Malerba has held multiple leadership positions, including chairperson of the tribal council and executive director of the tribe's Health and Human Services Department.
+On August 15, 2010, she was unanimously selected as the 18th lifetime chief of the Mohegan Tribe, becoming the first woman in modern history to hold this role.
 As chief, she has been a vocal advocate for tribal sovereignty, cultural preservation, and economic development.

-Malerba’s influence extends beyond her tribe.
-She has served on the United States Department of Justice Tribal Nations Leadership Council and joined the Indian Health Service’s Tribal Advisory Committee in 2015, where she was appointed chair in 2022 In these roles, she has contributed to shaping policies that address Native American health and justice issues at the federal level.
+Malerba's influence extends beyond her tribe.
+She has served on the United States Department of Justice Tribal Nations Leadership Council and joined the Indian Health Service's Tribal Advisory Committee in 2015, where she was appointed chair in 2022 In these roles, she has contributed to shaping policies that address Native American health and justice issues at the federal level.

 On June 21, 2022, President Joe Biden nominated Malerba to serve as Treasurer of the United States.
-She was confirmed and sworn in on September 12, 2022, becoming the first Native American to hold this historic office.
-Her appointment ended the longest vacancy in the position’s history, which had lasted over two and a half years.
-During her tenure, Malerba and Treasury Secretary Janet Yellen became the first two women to have their signatures together on U.S. currency, marking a significant milestone in American history.
+She was confirmed and sworn in on September 12, 2022, becoming the first Native American to hold this office.
+Her appointment ended the longest vacancy in the position's history, which had lasted over two and a half years.
+During her tenure, Malerba and Treasury Secretary Janet Yellen became the first two women to have their signatures together on U.S. currency.